talmidhaham/RabbitRpc/README.md

 You can run the Web sample by running these commands from the root folder (where the .sln file is located):

+**Please Replace the Stars in the Setings file with the connection string I'll send you by mail **

 ```
 docker-compose build
 docker-compose up